Sign up today for our next free Info Session!

 GeneSys UV Spectrophotometer (2)

 Sartorius BioSTAT A Plus Bioreactor

-Dr. Alexandra Gorgevska, Department Chair for Natural Science and Biotechnology
+Dr. Alexandra Gorgevska, Professor III, Department Chair of Biotechnology